Mary River Mine: South Railway

 The rail line would have required 24 bridges in total and 300 culvert crossings.
 Seven of the bridges will be longer than 100 m Much of the line will run on top of a 4 m embankment, which needs to be pierced by culverts so wild-life can cross under it.

 It is planned to use older carbon steel alloys for the rails, instead of more modern, higher performance alloys, because these can become brittle at very low temperatures.
 The rails and bridges are designed for fifty years of active service.

 Construction of the rail line would have required the opening of four quarries.

 Concerns had been raised about the negative impact the original 2008 special cold-weather railway line the South Railway would have had on migrating caribou.
 There were also concerns about the impact of the frequent passages of the big ice-breaking freighters on sea mammals.

 A May 2012 CBC article said that archaeologist Sylvie LeBlanc Carleton University was concerned that the South Railway route would parallel the longest line of ancient inuksuit (Inuit navigation sculptures) yet found over a line 6 km.
 She described an "uninterrupted alignment of nearly 100 inuksuit" that is parallel to the proposed route for the rail line.
 Some of the inuksuit date back 4500 years.
 The chain runs from Steensby Inlet to 10 km Lake, a distance of 6 km.
 LeBlanc described the uninterrupted chain of inuksuit as unprecedented in length and historical value.
 LeBlanc registered her concern with the Nunavut Impact Review Board that explosions necessary to build the rail line will trigger vibrations which will damage the inuksuit.
 An internal Baffinland environmental impact study had said that there should be a "buffer distance" between the site of any blasting and sites of archeologically significant structures—but the study didn't specify what the distance was.

 North railway

 In February 2016, Baffinland requested permission for another major change in Phase 2.
 In Phase 2, 4.2 million tons per year of iron ore was to be trucked on tote road to Milne Inlet.
 In 2015 Baffinland requested permission to truck 12 million tons to Milne Inlet.
 Nunavut authorities informed Baffinland that a change of that scale would require an additional extensive environmental review.
 Six months later Baffinland announced that they would build a northern railway line running adjacent to the tote road to transport the iron ore to Milne Inlet.
 Baffinland already had the license to ship 18 million tons of ore to Steensby Inlet on the South Railway.

 In a September 2017 Surface Transportation Board (STB) document, Baffinland entered into a memorandum of agreement with GE Industrial Financing Solutions, LLC, to purchase 4 GE Evolution Series locomotives.
+The locomotives were built but never shipped, and were eventually sold to CPKC Railway.